Jason Isaacs: 2020s

 In March 2020, Isaacs played in the lead role of Dr. Rob "Griff" Griffith in the CBS drama pilot Good Sam, which was later picked up to series in 2021 for a mid-season premiere on 5 January 2022.
+Also, he voiced the main antagonist Dick Dastardly in the animated Scooby-Doo film Scoob!

-In 2021, Isaacs played Carl in Dr. Bird's Advice for Sad Poets, Admiral John Henry Godfrey in Operation Mincemeat, Jay Perry in the drama film Mass, Ralph in the forthcoming biographical film Creation Stories and John in the short film Cera.
-He also voiced King Arthur Pendragon, Winston Pilkingstonshire and Thundarr the Barbarian in the Direct-to-DVD animated comedy film Scooby-Doo!
+In 2021, Isaacs played Carl in Dr. Bird's Advice for Sad Poets, Admiral John Henry Godfrey in Operation Mincemeat, Jay Perry in the drama film Mass, Ralph in the biographical film Creation Stories, and John in the short film Cera.
+He also voiced King Arthur Pendragon, Winston Pilkingstonshire, and Thundarr the Barbarian in the Direct-to-DVD animated comedy film Scooby-Doo!
 The Sword and the Scoob.
-He also had a minor role in Series 3 of the British comedy-drama Sex Education and appeared in an episode of anthology series Inside No. 9.
+He had a minor role in Series 3 of the British comedy-drama Sex Education and appeared in an episode of anthology series Inside No. 9.

+In 2023, Isaacs voiced one of three principal villains in the video game Baldur's Gate 3.
+Later that year, he starred as Cary Grant in Archie.
+In 2025, he starred as Timothy Ratliff in the third season of The White Lotus.
+Filming took place in Thailand, beginning in February 2024.

+In 2024, Isaacs played Moth Winn in The Salt Path, adapted from the book of the same name by Raynor Winn.
+The film depicts the struggles faced by the homeless couple Raynor and Moth Winn as they battle the 630-mile (1,010 km) walk along of the South West Coast Path through Somerset; Devon, Cornwall and Dorset after losing their home and after Isaacs’s character is diagnosed with the terminal condition corticobasal degeneration.